vickspanda/intercityexpress/README.md

 To run this project locally (IN UBUNTU), follow these steps:

-1. Install Python libraries like Flask, reportlab for the Generation of Ticket as PDF:
+1. Install Python libraries like Flask, reportlab for the Generation of Ticket as PDF (Assumption is taken that Python3 is already Installed, If Not install it):
    ```bash
    pip install Flask reportlab